websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

    unzip liferay-s7a3.zip -d liferay-s7a3
    ```

-1. Run the following `gradlew` command to build the JAR file and deploy it to your new Docker container:
+1. Run this `gradlew` command to build the JAR file and deploy it to your new Docker container:

    ```bash
    ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)